ACIM Logo

 • • Raga interpretation

-Flute students learn breath control, finger positioning, and the subtle techniques needed to produce the characteristic warbling and ornamentations of Indian classical music.
+Flute students learn breath control, finger positioning, and the subtle techniques needed to produce the characteristic warbling and ornamentations while learning Indian classical music.

-An ancient stringed instrument primarily used in Carnatic (South Indian) classical music.
-The veena is known for its rich, mellow tone and is considered one of the most sophisticated Indian instruments.
+A stringed instrument primarily used in Dhrupad tradition of Indian classical music.
+The Surbahar is known for its rich, mellow tone and is considered one of the most sophisticated Indian instruments.

 Key Characteristics